GarwelGarwel/KerbalHealth/README.md

 **Random events**

 Kerbals' organisms, like ours own, are not always predictable.
-Sometimes, very rarely, you may see random events that can impact your whole mission.
+Sometimes, quite rarely, you may see random events that can impact your whole mission.
 Now you need to prepare for contingencies like real space programs do.
 You may completely disable or fine-tune the event system in settings.

 - Sickness/Curing: a kerbal can become sick and start losing health quickly.
 This condition heals itself after some time, but you may have to evacuate the kerbal to KSC (or bar him/her from flights) before their health falls too low.
 On average, kerbals catch flu once every 200 days and cure after 20 days or so.
 Note that these diseases have incubation periods, so it may be wise to quarantine kerbals for several weeks before sending them on an interplanetary trip.